SmithWillSuffice/ohanga-pai/content/blog/19_europonzi.md

 Portugal becomes the next mini Cuba.
 All tragically needless and all because the Germans do not see that currently they're losing.

 Where does an MMT activist trace this back to?
 It's got to be class.
-The German consumer is losing, the German export oligarch is winning.
+The German worker-consumer is losing, the German export oligarch is winning.
 Since workers out-number oligarchs by about a million to one, overall Germany is losing big time.

 ## Other Suitable Outrage